Marijuana for medical and recreational use is legal in Washington DC.

 No. The District of Columbia allows adults to share up to 1 ounce of cannabis.
 However, they can only share with other adults of legal age.
 Persons caught gifting up to 2 ounces of cannabis can serve 180 days maximum imprisonment, pay up to $2,500, or both.
 Gifting cannabis to minors attracts more severe penalties.
 Offenders risk incarceration for a maximum of five years, a $25,000 maximum fine, or both.

 Yes.
-As stipulated in Initiative 71, D.C. adults (21 years and older) can grow up to six marijuana plants at home, provided only a maximum of three are mature and at the flowering stage.
+Washington DC marijuana limitations for cultivating in private residences is six marijuana plants, provided only a maximum of three are mature and at the flowering stage.
 However, for a home to qualify, it must not be within 1,000 feet of a school, playground, or daycare center.
 In addition, it is illegal to cultivate cannabis within 1,000 feet of public housing, youth centers, or libraries.
 Recreational cannabis users are restricted from cultivating the plant in areas that are open to public view or easily accessible to persons under 21 years.

 Yes.
 Adults 21 years and older can transport marijuana within the District.
 However, the amount of cannabis an individual is permitted to transport per time cannot exceed 1 ounce.
 Transporting more than the permitted amount attracts a fine of $25 and confiscation of any marijuana or paraphernalia found on the offender at the time.
 Because of the federal restriction on cannabis, it is illegal to transport cannabis out of D.C. or into federally-owned properties within the District.